 The trinity of green cleaning – washing soda, bicarbonate and borax.
 Often mentioned rarely explained!
 Let's take washing soda and bicarbonate of soda first.
 Why because they are related.
 Both can be ...Read More

 Sodium carbonate (also known as washing soda, soda ash and soda crystals) is the water-soluble sodium salt of carbonic acid.
 It is alkaline.
-Pure sodium carbonate is a white, doorless powder with ...Read More
+Pure sodium carbonate is a white, doorless powder with a strongly alkaline taste.
+Washing Soda or Sodium ...Read More

 I am something of an old pro when it comes to scrubbing.
 In my youth I was the cleaner of casinos.
 I swabbed down the gaming area, restaurant and croupiers changing rooms ...Read More